1 – Value for Money

 2 – Wonderful Climate

 Alanya – Where the Sun Smiles!
-With more than 300 days of sunshine per year, Alanya has the warmest climate of all Turkish coastal resorts, with the daily temperature often exceeding 30C during the hottest months.
-Even during the short winter season, the daily temperature rarely drops below 15C – imagine spending Christmas Day on the beach!
+With more than 300 days of sunshine per year, Alanya has the warmest climate of all Turkish coastal resorts, with an average daily temperature of 32C during the high season.
+Even in the short winter season, the daily temperature rarely drops below 15C – imagine spending Christmas Day on the beach!

 3 – Cost of Living